turinglabsorg/gnosis-safe-typescript/README.md

 yarn dev:send:funds
 ```

-Answer will be something like:
+Answer is very long so maybe it's the case to explain the steps:

+1) Create the adapter for the owner
+2) Connect to an existing safe (reding the file `safe` previously created)
+3) Create the raw transaction
+4) Sign the transaction with the first address
+5) Sign the transaction with the second address
+6) Execute the transaction

+Each step is commented, so you'll be able to read the log and follow the steps:
 ```
-Creating adapter..
+1) Creating adapter..
-Reading safe address..
+2a) Reading safe address..
-Creating new Safe SDK..
+2b) Creating new Safe SDK..
-SDK created, creating transaction..
+3) SDK created, creating transaction..
-Sending transaction to network..

 Safe transaction created: EthSafeTransaction {
   signatures: Map(0) {},